timschreiber/timschreiber.github.com/_posts/2018-05-07-aspnet-core-identity-with-patterns-2.md

  * [Part 1][1]
  * **Part 2**
+ * [Part 3][4]

 **The source code for this series of posts is available at on my GitHub: [https://github.com/timschreiber/ASP.NET-Core-Identity-Example][2]**

 *NOTES:*
  * *This series of posts requires a functional understanding of ASP.NET Core Identity If you haven't had at least some kind of exposure, this you should probably start [here][3].*
- * *If you haven't read my previous posts, I'd suggest you stop here and read at least the first one to understand the problems I had with ASP.NET Identity 2.0 and how I solved them.*
+ * *If you haven't read my [my previous posts][5], I'd suggest you stop here and read at least the first one to understand the problems I had with ASP.NET Identity 2.0 and how I solved them.*

 In Part 1, we started building our `AspNetCoreIdentityExample` solution, beginning with the `AspNetCoreIdentityExample.Web project`.
 First we got it running with the out-of-the-box Entity Framework implementation, then we broke it in preparation for our custom, persistence-ignorant version.
 In this step, we'll be adding the Domain and Data Layers.